ibm-cloud-docs/EventStreams/messagehub116.md

 {:codeblock}

 Replace the following variables in the example with your own values:
-* KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console as a list of host:port pairs separated with commas (for example, `host1:port1,host2:port2`).
+* KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console, as a list of host:port pairs separated with commas (for example, `host1:port1,host2:port2`).
 * CONFIG_FILE with the path of the configuration file.

 You can use many of the other options of this tool, with the exception of those that require access to ZooKeeper.

 ## Console consumer
 {: #console_consumer }

-You can use the Kafka console consumer with {{site.data.keyword.messagehub}}.
+You can use the Kafka console consumer tool with {{site.data.keyword.messagehub}}.
 You must provide a bootstrap server and SASL credentials.

-After you've created the properties file described above, you can run the console consumer in a terminal as follows:
+After you've created the properties file described previously, you can run the console consumer in a terminal as follows:

 <pre>
 <code>